cfriedline/cfriedline.github.com/content/pages/about.md

 **Way back then**

 I graduated from [Gettysburg College](http://www.gettysburg.edu) in 1999, after spending most of my senior year as a graduate/Optometry student at the [Pennsylvania College of Optometry](http://www.salus.edu/optometry/) as part of a 3-4 program.
 I quickly realized that Optometry was not the direction in which I wanted to take my life, despite years of planning and undergraduate acceleratory hammering.
 I was able to secure an entry-level Information Technology job with [Bentley Systems](http://www.bentley.com) in 1999, and worked there until 2001.
-I was promoted twice in that time,
-from Systems Analyst to Senior Systems Analyst to Systems Administrator.
-I loved working there, but changes in my personal life brought me to Richmond, VA in the winter of 2002.
+I was promoted twice in that time, from Systems Analyst to Senior Systems Analyst to Systems Administrator.
+I loved working there, but cha  nges in my personal life brought me to Richmond, VA in the winter of 2002.
 After completing MCSA and MCSE certificaitons, I worked in various senior, IT roles (e.g., the now defunct Circuit City, [Infineon](http://www.infineon.com), and [VCU Health System](http://www.vcuhealth.org)) for the next